The Beverly Hillbillies: Jed Clampett

-Jed Clampett (portrayed by Buddy Ebsen), has little formal education and is completely naïve about the world outside the area where he lives, but has a great deal of wisdom and common sense.
-His forebears are revealed in series 1 episode 25 to have come to America before the Mayflower arrived.
-However he later denies this to keep Mrs. Drysdale happy.
-He is the widower of Granny's daughter, Rose Ellen (though Buddy Ebsen was only 5 years Irene Ryan's junior).
-He is the son of Luke Clampett and his wife, and has a sister called Myrtle.
-In episode 13 it is revealed that his grandfather was 98 when he married his grandmother who was 18.
-Jed is a good-natured man and the head of the family.
-In a very early episode Jed tells Elly May that she is the spitting image of her mother.
-The huge oil pool in the swamp he owned was the beginning of his rags-to-riches journey to Beverly Hills.
-He is usually the straight man to Granny and Jethro's antics.
+Good-natured patriarch Jed Clampett (portrayed by Buddy Ebsen) has little formal education and is naive about the world outside the rural area where he lived but has a great deal of wisdom and common sense.
+His forebears are revealed in series 1, episode 25, to have come to America before the Mayflower arrived.
+However, he later denies this to avoid offending Mrs. Drysdale.

+He is the widower of Granny's daughter, Rose Ellen (Buddy Ebsen was only 5 years younger than Irene Ryan).
+He is the son of Luke Clampett and his wife and has a sister called Myrtle.
+In episode 13, it is revealed that Jed's grandfather was 98 when he married Jed's grandmother, who was 18.
+He is usually the straight man to Granny's and Jethro's antics.
 His catchphrase is, "Welllllll, doggies!"
-Jed was one of the three characters to appear in all 274 episodes of the series.

-Granny
+Granny (Daisy Moses)

-Daisy May Moses (portrayed by Irene Ryan in all 274 episodes), called "Granny" by all, is Jed's mother-in-law, so is often called "Granny Clampett" in spite of her last name, and despite the fact that in the pilot episode Milburn Drysdale refers to her as Jed's mother.
-She is a descendant of the Moses clan who taught her feuding when the Moses drove the Bodkins out of Napoleon, Tennessee.
-She has an abrasive personality and is quick to anger, but is often overruled by Jed.
-She is a devout Confederate and fancies herself a Baptist Christian ("dunked, not sprinkled") with forgiveness in her heart.
-A self-styled "M.D." ("mountain doctor"), Granny uses her "white lightning" brew as a form of anesthesia when commencing painful treatments such as leech bleeding and using pliers for teeth-pulling.
+Daisy May Moses (portrayed by Irene Ryan in all 274 episodes), called "Granny" by all, is Jed's mother-in-law, so is often called "Granny Clampett" in spite of her last name and despite the fact that in the pilot episode Milburn Drysdale refers to her as Jed's mother.
+She is a descendant of the Moses clan, who feuded with another family, the Bodkins, and drove them out of Napoleon, Tennessee.
+In Season 9, Episode 23, Granny states that she is "from Limestone, Tennessee".

+Granny has an abrasive personality and is quick to anger but is often overruled by Jed.
+She is a devout Confederate and fancies herself a Baptist Christian ("dunked, not sprinkled").
+A self-styled "M.D." ("mountain doctor"), Granny uses her "white lightning" brew as a form of anesthesia when performing painful treatments such as leeching or tooth pulling.
+She often refers to the concoction as "rheumatize medicine".
 Like the other Clampetts, she is known to take things literally, having thought Mrs. Drysdale had turned herself into a bird using black magic (astrology) and mistook an escaped kangaroo for a giant jackrabbit (but failed to convince anyone of its existence).

 Paul Henning discarded the idea of making Granny Jed's mother, which would have changed the show's dynamics, making Granny the matriarch and Jed her subordinate.